AnchorFree/ssl-watch/README.md

 Description
 -------------

-SSLWATCH is a golang daemon to monitor expiration dates of SSL certificates and export this data as prometheus metrics.
+`ssl-watch` is a golang daemon to monitor expiration dates of SSL certificates and export this data as prometheus metrics.

 You provide one or more configuration files listing domain names to monitor and optionally a list of IP addresses for each domain.
-Every SCRAPE_INTERVAL SSLWATCH examines certificates for each domain at each IP endpoint and exports prometheus metrics with expiration date and some additional information.
+Every SCRAPE_INTERVAL `ssl-watch` examines certificates for each domain at each IP endpoint and exports prometheus metrics with expiration date and some additional information.

-Note that SSLWATCH does **not** try to validate the whole certificate chain, the only thing it does in terms of validation is checking at each IP endpoint whether Common Name of the certificate or one of its' SANs has the domain name defined in the config.
+Note that `ssl-watch` does **not** try to validate the whole certificate chain, the only thing it does in terms of validation is checking at each IP endpoint whether Common Name of the certificate or one of its' SANs has the domain name defined in the config.
 If it does, than SSLWATCH sets `valid="true"` label in prometheus metrics for this domain,